sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 {some quick policy period or something}
 ```

-TODO: image of PDF with extracted data highlighted.
+TODO 2do: image of PDF with extracted data highlighted.

 These 3 lines of code perform the following before delivering the structured data: